szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ## Download the Project

-Here are the course files we created for this lesson:
+Here are the course files we created for this lesson if you need a reference:

-<Download files='index.html, script.js, styles.css'> <br/>
+<Download files='8_index.html, 8_script.js, 8_styles.css'> <br/>

 # Interactive Web Design